Ask not what you can do for your country. Ask what’s for lunch. ~ Orson Welles

 And whenever I’ve asked them to name a favorite restaurant – they’ve typically answered “Nellie’s” or “Nellie’s on Hadley. ” (Or about 4 out of 5 times, for you lovers of statistics.)

-Where the “waiting area” is the sidewalk just outside the door.
+So small that the “waiting area” is the sidewalk just outside the door.

-The food is worth it.
+The food was worth it.